Mini-Project-Jain-University/Traffic-Sign-Recognition/README.md

 ## Environment Variables

-To run this project, you will need to add the following libraries to you venv:-
+To run this project, you will need to add the following libraries to your venv:-

 `openCV`
 `numpy`